Statement of Legal Residence

 Determination of Residence for Purposes of Tuition

-The Statement of Legal Residence is an online form that will take you through a series of questions regarding you and your parents if you are less than 24 years old.
-This information is used to determine whether you and your parents meet the requirements for California resident tuition as of the Residence Determination Date, which is the first day of instruction of the term.
+The Statement of Legal Residence (SLR) is an online form used to determine whether you (and your parents if you are less than 24 years old) meet the requirements for California resident tuition.

-All new students are required to complete a Statement of Legal Residence.
+Most new and readmitted students are required to complete a Statement of Legal Residence.
 Continuing students entering a new program, such as undergraduate students entering a graduate/professional program are required to submit a new SLR.
-Students who do not submit a Statement of Legal Residence or provide required supporting documentation will be automatically classified as Nonresidents, charged Nonresident Supplemental Tuition, and an academic hold will be placed on the student's record until the SLR has been submitted.
+Students who do not submit a Statement of Legal Residence or provide required supporting documentation will be automatically classified as Nonresidents, charged Nonresident Supplemental Tuition (NRST), and an academic hold will be placed on the student's record until the SLR has been submitted.

 It is recommended that students and their parents read the UC requirements for residence for purposes of tuition prior to submitting their Statement of Legal Residence.
 The requirements and related residence topics are published in the Tuition and Residence section of this website or please refer directly to the UC Residence Policy and Guidelines.